DalRiDiego/unitn-competitiveprogramming/README.md

-# unitn-acmicpc
+# University of Trento
-Material used by the team of the University of Trento for the preparation of the ACM-ICPC
+Collection of material related to competitive programming curated by students at University of Trento